proteinreport/proteinreport.org/content/events/deep-space-food-challenge-informational-webinar/index.md

 weight: 5000
 uuid: 8408
 ---
-<p>NASA, in coordination with the Canadian Space Agency and the Methuselah Foundation allied organization, along with a dynamic group of expert Challenge Collaborators will share an overview of the Deep Space Food Challenge and discuss eligibility and registration for competing teams.</p>
+NASA, in coordination with the Canadian Space Agency and the Methuselah Foundation allied organization, along with a dynamic group of expert Challenge Collaborators will share an overview of the Deep Space Food Challenge and discuss eligibility and registration for competing teams.